offen/esbuild-plugin-jsonschema/README.md

 ## Usage

-In the default configuration, the transform is applied to all files with a `.schema` extension.
+In the default configuration, the transform is applied to all files with a `.schema` or `.schema.json` extension.
 The transformed module will export the packed AJV `validate` function.

 In your application: